Frequently Asked Questions

 What if I want a circumcision for my baby boy?

 The American Academy of Pediatric does not recommend routine circumcision.
 Studies have shown that there is little benefit to this procedure and it does carry risks.
-If you desire a circumcision for your son, you will need to do so through your pediatrician.
+It has become less and less common: as of 2010, roughly 4-in-10 male infants were circumcised in a hospital in Western states.
+We do not perform circumcision.
+If you desire a circumcision for your son, you will need to do so through your own pediatrician.

 What do I need to do to transfer my care to Dar a Luz Birth & Health Center?